Scrapper Blackwell: Career

 Blackwell made several solo excursions.
 A 1931 visit to Richmond, Indiana, to record at Gennett studios is noteworthy.
 Blackwell was dissatisfied with the lack of credit given his contributions with Carr; the situation was remedied by Vocalion's Mayo Williams after his 1931 breakaway: in all future recordings, Blackwell and Carr received equal songwriting credits and equal status in recording contracts.
 Blackwell's last recording session with Carr was in February 1935, for Bluebird Records.
 The session ended bitterly, as both musicians left the studio mid-session and on bad terms, stemming from payment disputes.
 Two months later Blackwell received a phone call informing him of Carr's death due to heavy drinking and nephritis.
 Blackwell soon recorded a tribute to his musical partner of seven years ("My Old Pal Blues").
 After the death of Carr, Blackwell did a few recordings with piano player Dot Rice, without much success; the song "No Good Woman Blues" shows Blackwell as the singer.
 A short time later Blackwell retired from the music industry.

 Blackwell returned to music in the late 1950s.
 He was recorded by Colin C. Pomroy in June 1958 (those recordings were released in 1967 on the Collector label).
 Soon afterwards he was recorded by Duncan P. Schiedt for Doug Dobell's 77 Records.
 Blackwell was ready to resume his blues career, when he was shot and killed in a mugging in an Indianapolis alley, in October 1962 at the age of 59.
-He is buried in New Crown Hill Cemetery, in Indianapolis.
+He is buried in New Crown Cemetery, in Indianapolis.
+His stature as a musician can be seen by Bob Dylan's comment: "There is a strong line in all our music that can be traced back directly to Scrapper Blackwell.
+He was a truly great musician who did deserve more than was ever given him".